-Dataton ACADEMY training sessions are held regularly at Dataton HQ in Sweden and locations around the world.
-The Overview session is a three-hour presentation (four hours for the Extended Overview) designed to give attendees a clear general understanding of WATCHOUT.
+Dataton ACADEMY training sessions are held regularly at Dataton HQ in Sweden and by our team of Certified Trainers on different locations around the world.
+The Overview session is a three-hour presentation designed to give attendees a clear general understanding of WATCHOUT.
 The Certified session is a one-day paid training session for WATCHOUT users who wish to further develop their skills and maximize their WATCHOUT investment.

 WATCHOUT 6: OVERVIEW

 Short presentation highlighting new features in WATCHOUT 6

 Configure and start the display software in WATCHOUT.

 Explores how to work between WATCHOUT and other programs used to create the media in a WATCHOUT show.

 As of WATCHOUT 6, the stage may be switched over to Live Update mode and changes are immediately reflected on the display computers.
 This tutorial takes a look at the benefits and how to best utilise this new feature.

 Bring in a basic 3D shape and texture it